Trucking and Transportation

 - Members of the Trucking Industry Defense Association, the Truckload Carriers Association, Women in Trucking, the New Jersey Motor Truck Association, and other major organizations, including a member of the North Carolina Trucking Association Board of Directors

-Robert M. Hanlon Jr., Chair of the Trucking Practice Group, is an American College of Trial Lawyers Fellow and an American Board of Trial Advocates (ABOTA) National Board of Directors member who has tried more than 30 cases to verdict in nine states.
+Robert M. Hanlon Jr., Chair of the Trucking and Transportation practice group, is an American College of Trial Lawyers Fellow and an American Board of Trial Advocates (ABOTA) National Board of Directors member who has tried more than 30 cases to verdict in nine states.
 He is a Trucking Industry Defense Association member and serves as regional coordinating counsel for a multinational trucking and logistics company, responsible for overseeing and trying its catastrophic personal injury cases throughout the eastern United States.

 We offer our clients trial-tested litigators in each of our offices, ready to defend against the liability and damages claims that can result from accidents.
 We have experience trying and winning multimillion-dollar cases involving accidents and all common causes, including alleged negligent driver operations and negligent maintenance of a fleet.
 We have strong relationships with leading national experts in accident reconstruction, trauma medicine, vocational rehabilitation, and other disciplines, which helps us build a successful defense.
 Our strategic courtroom use of onboard electronic data recording systems, global positioning, and other technologies employed by our clients can make the difference in helping a jury understand how an accident developed and occurred.